Skip to main content

 Reservation

-St. Laurent was one of the outstanding churchmen and statesmen of twelfth-century Ireland: a peacemaker and powerbroker of the English invasion of Ireland in 1169, a reformer of the medieval Irish church, and only the second Irishman to be officially canonised as a saint.
-His death and burial in the town of Eu in Normandy in 1180 provided an enduring connection between France and Ireland that has been honoured for more than eight centuries.
+St. Laurent was one of the outstanding churchmen and statesmen of twelfth-century: a peacemaker and powerbroker of the English invasion of Ireland in 1169, a reformer of the church, and only the second Irishman to be officially canonised as a saint.
+His death and burial in the town of Eu in Normandy in 1180 provided an enduring connection between our two countries that has been honoured for more than eight centuries.

-From 2025-2030, an upcoming series of commemorations will be held in both countries for the anniversaries of St. Laurent's canonisation (1225-2025), birth (1128-2028), and death (1180-2030), beginning with the celebrations in Normandy in May 2025.
+From 2025 to 2030, an upcoming series of commemorations will be held for the anniversaries of St. Laurent's canonisation (1225-2025), birth (1128-2028), and death (1180-2030).
 This talk will explore the life and afterlife of this important Irish figure in Normandy, Picardy, Brittany, and Paris.
-It will tell the never before told story of the political events that led to his canonisation - involving kings, bishops, knights, and monks from England, France and Ireland - and of the surviving relics that exert a powerful hold in France and Ireland.
+It will tell the unknown story of the political events that led to his canonisation - involving kings, bishops, knights, and monks from England, France and Ireland - and of his surviving relics that exert a powerful hold in France and Ireland.

 Dr. Jesse Patrick Harrington is a Research Fellow of the Dublin Institute for Advanced Studies and advisor to the national and international commemorations of St. Laurent for 2025-2030.
 He has held a France Excellence research bursary from the French Embassy in Dublin and was resident at the Centre Culturel Irlandais in 2023.